An Intro to Ham with QFH

 Dry fit of all the parts

-Once big caveat to this, however, is that nothing is actually connected, just friction fit.
-So to set this all in stone and actually electrically connect the copper pipes, I soldered them together using a blow torch.
+One big caveat to this, however, is that nothing is actually connected, just friction fit.
+To set this all in stone and actually electrically connect the copper pipes, I soldered them together with a blowtorch.

 Blow torch lesgo